potash/lead-public/README.md

 # The Solution

-The pipeline consists of three phases which are summarized below.
-The code for each phase is located in the corresponding subdirectory.
+The pipeline consists of several phases which are summarized below.
+The code for each phase is located in the corresponding subdirectory and is executed using a drake.
 The output of each phase is contained in a database schema of the same name.

 ##input
 Here we preprocess and import our data into the database.
 CDPH provided us with two databases about lead:
  - Blood Lead Level Tests
  - Home Inspections
+ - WIC enrollment and program data

 We supplemented that data with the following public datasets:
  - [Chicago addresses](https://datacatalog.cookcountyil.gov/GIS-Maps/ccgisdata-Address-Point-Chicago/jev2-4wjs)